Back to Living Real Change

 “The French are getting that without trying,” he explains.

-Try walking during your lunch break or after dinner, and take the stairs whenever you can to squeeze more steps into your routine.
+To add more steps to your routine, try walking during your lunch break or after dinner and taking the stairs whenever you can.

 What the French eat

-The French tend to eat their largest meal in the middle of the day, rather than late at night, and theoretically could be burning those calories all day long, says Dr. Ben-Arie.
+Dr. Ben-Arie says the French tend to eat their largest meal in the middle of the day rather than late at night, and theoretically, they could be burning those calories all day long.

 “Maybe that makes them less hungry or less likely to snack the rest of the day,” he suggests.

-Many people have the perception that French people frequently indulge in fine foods, like cakes and lavish, butter-drenched meats.
-The reality is many only eat these foods on occasion, not three times a day.
+Many people perceive that French people frequently indulge in fine foods, like cakes and lavish, butter-drenched meats.
+The reality is that many only eat these foods on occasion, not three times a day.

 When they do splurge, the French tend to eat smaller portions.